and Probate Law Firm

 - Execution of the Codicil: The codicil must be executed with the same formalities as the original will.
 Typically, this involves the following steps:

 - Have any required witnesses (the number and qualifications may vary by state) sign the codicil.
-In Oregon, two witnesses are required for the execution of a will and also for the codicil, and it is generally recommended to have disinterested witnesses.
+In California, two witnesses are required for the execution of a will and also for the codicil, and it is generally recommended to have disinterested witnesses.